 Cathy Slipski Is it when you laying down or just resting?
 I found a nice hot shower on my incision actually felt good.
 Also alot of pillows when sleeping to prop me up worked for me and I still sleep like that

 Whitney Nelson It's when I walk.
-Also I threw up all my lunchπ so I called and they said they thought the pain meds were to much for my stomach and to eat clear liquids. ...
+Also I threw up all my lunch😖 so I called and they said they thought the pain me ...
 Read more

 Whitney Nelson It's when I walk.
-Also I threw up all my lunchπ so I called and they said they thought the pain meds were to much for my stomach and to eat clear liquids.
+Also I threw up all my lunch😖 so I called and they said they thought the pain meds were to much for my stomach and to eat clear liquids.
 Throwing up after open heart surgery may be the worst experience of my life!

 susan kotansky Right after surgery I took advil 3 times a day to help with pain and pressure.
 It helped a lot.
 The pressure continued for 4 months in different places.
 For awhile I felt like I had a steel cage wrapped around my ribs.
 Then it moved up and it felt like something was grabbing my tbroat.
 Acupuncture really helped with this and as everyone else said..MOVEMENT.
 I walked alot and tried to correct my posture